2factorauth/twofactorauth/CONTRIBUTING.md

 ## Introduction

-First off, **thanks for your interest in contributing!** Your help will foster growth for the benefit of Bitcoin Cash, and the community overall.
+First off, **thanks for your interest in contributing!** Your help will foster growth for the benefit of Bitcoin Cash and the community overall.
 More are always welcomed.

 ### _A quick note..._

-The site maintainers do not endorse nor confirm the legitimacy of any of the listings linked to on this site.
+The site maintainers do not endorse nor confirm the legitimacy of the listings linked to on this site.
 While we try our best to verify the information submitted, it's possible that we may miss something, or a service may change/information becomes outdated.
 If you notice anything, please [raise a new issue](https://github.com/acceptbitcoincash/acceptbitcoincash/issues/new).

 Adding a site is easy.
 Read below for the basics, and if you're more technically-inclined, detailed instructions are further down this document.
 Regardless, the only thing **you need** is **a Github account**.